Emergence of a common generalized synchronization manifold in network motifs of structurally different time-delay systems: Transition from Partial to Global GS in Mutually Coupled Time-delay Systems: Auxiliary System Approach

 as special cases, but without ambiguity $M=\vect{H}(\vect{x},~\vect{y})$ is the most general one for mutually coupled systems.
 Hence, GS exists between the systems (\ref{eqn2a}a) and (\ref{eqn2a}b) only when both coupled systems are asymptotically stable.
-That is, $\forall~(\vect{x}_i(\hat\tau),~\vect{y}_i(\hat\tau)),~\hat\tau\in\left[-\tau,0\right]\subset B,~i=1,2$, one requires
+That is, $\forall~(\vect{x}_i(\hat\tau),~\vect{y}_i(\hat\tau)),~\hat\tau\in\left[-\tau,0\right]\subset B,~i=1,2$, one requires \cite{kocarev96}

-Further, it is worth to emphasize that in Ref. \cite{parlitz97}, it is reported that a subharmonic entrainment takes place when there exists a relation between the interacting systems, which usually takes place for periodic synchronization with $m:n$ periods, $m\neq n$.
-But in this paper, the synchronization dynamics in all the cases we have considered exhibits chaotic/hyperchaotic oscillations and hence the transformation function $H$ refers to the existence of a function (not a relation) in our case.
-Therefore the trajectories of Eq.~(\ref{eqn2a}) starting from the basin of attraction $B$ asymptotically reach the synchronization manifold $M$ defined by the transformation function $\vect{H}(\vect{x},\vect{y})$, which can be smooth if the systems (\ref{eqn2a}) uniformly converge to GS manifold (otherwise nonsmooth).
+Lyapunov stability of an equilibrium means that solutions starting ``close enough" to the equilibrium (within a distance $\delta$ from it) remain ``close enough" forever (within a distance $\varepsilon$ from it).
+Note that this must be true for any $\varepsilon$ that one may want to choose.
+Asymptotic stability means that solutions that start close enough not only remains close enough but also eventually converge to the equilibrium.
+Thus, the asymptotic stability implies that it is Lyapunov stable and there exists $\delta > 0$ such that if $\|x(0)-x_e \|< \delta$, then $\lim_{t \rightarrow \infty} \|x(t)-x_e\| = 0$ \cite{Liapunov1966}.
+We note here that the possibility of multi-valued GS occurring in our case is excluded because the main and the corresponding auxiliary systems are starting from different initial conditions in the same basin of attraction.
+Further, it is worth to emphasize that a subharmonic entrainment takes place when there exists a relation between the interacting systems, which usually takes place for periodic synchronization with $m:n$ periods, $m\neq n$ \cite{parlitz97}.
+But in this paper, the synchronization dynamics in all the cases we have considered exhibits chaotic/hyperchaotic oscillations and hence the transformation function $\vect{H}$ refers to the existence of a function (not a relation) in our case.
+Therefore the trajectories of Eq.~(\ref{eqn2a}) starting from the basin of attraction $B$ asymptotically reach the synchronization manifold $M$ defined by the transformation function $\vect{H}(\vect{x},\vect{y})$, which can be smooth if the systems (\ref{eqn2a}) uniformly converge to the GS manifold (otherwise nonsmooth).
 The uniform convergence (smooth transformation) is confirmed by negative values of their local Lyapunov exponents of the synchronization manifold $M$ \cite{pecora97}.